AlbertWhite/apollo-fullstack-todolist/readme.md

 3.4 write mutation and update cache by cache.writeQuery. writeQuery trigger trigger the query and rerender the component.

 Todo:
-3. How to add refresh todo list without click?
 4. Backend recommendation with dataSource?
 5. refactor types no any type